image-charts/documentation/docs/reference/data-format.md

 Extended encoding format lets you specify integer values from 0—4095, inclusive, encoded by two alphanumeric characters.
 It uses a slightly different syntax from simple encoding.

-Note that if you use the chds parameter with simple encoding, data element size on the chart won't be affected, but any data point marker values will be.
+!!! note "A note on `chds` usage with line markers"
+    Using `chds` with simple encoding format and line markers (e.g. `chd=t1:`) will affect **both** dataset scales and data point marker scale.
+    This is a different behavior than in Google Image-Charts where the `chds` parameter with simple encoding (`chd=t1:`) and line markers only affected the data point marker scale.

 #### Syntax